-Challenges in designing high-speed electric motors parallel those faced by jet engine customers: The need to understand the rotor stress and growth behavior to accurately to engineer reliable and dependable machines.
+The engineering challenges for the high-speed electric motor could draw some parallel with the jet engine customers': The need to understand the rotor stress and growth behavior to accurately to engineer reliable and dependable machines.

-One of the important roles TDI has been playing in helping the leading Jet Engine customers is to devise the tests to study and understand the growth of the turbine & compressor disks.
+One of the important role TDI has been playing in helping the leading Jet Engine customers is to devise the tests to study and understand the growth of the turbine & compressor disks.
 The disk growth behavior directly impacts the amount of clearance between the engine casing and the blade tip.
 Achieving a smaller blade tip clearance results in higher engine efficiency, but the amount of the clearance must be carefully defined by balancing the risk of causing severe rubbing between the blade tip and the casing.